-For anyone out there with an obscene amount of digital photos (I’m definitely in the group), this one’s for you.
-I’m talking to both my fellow photographers as well as my mom friends, knowing the best way to store your digital photos can be a lifesaver.
+These are the best ways to store digital photos for anyone out there with an obscene amount of digital photos (I’m definitely in the group).
+I’m talking to both my fellow photographers as well as my mom friends, and knowing the best way to store your digital photos can be a lifesaver.
 For starters, it frees up space on your phone and your computer.
 And second, if something were to happen to your phone or computer you would have all your photos saved in a different secure location.

-Another thing to note, you can never have too many backups.
+Another thing to note is that you can never have too many backups.
 I also use Backblaze to constantly back up my computer and external hard drives.
 I’ve lost personal photos from computer crashes and it’s always extremely tragic.
 Like I said before, set yourself up for success, not heartache.
-Backup your photos in a variety of ways.
+Back up your photos and store digital photos in a variety of ways.

 Don’t forget to take advantage of online hosting services.
 I pay for iCloud to back up and host my phone photos and I also use Amazon Prime Photo Backup since it’s FREE with Amazon Prime Membership.
 Definitely check that out!
-The more places you’re storing your photos, the more space you’ll have on your devices and the more secure your photos will be in the long run.
+The more places you store digital photos, the more space you’ll have on your devices and the more secure your photos will be in the long run.